 What is a RAP?

-Remedial Action Plans or RAPs are three stage plans that aim to protect and restore Areas of Concern.
+Remedial Action Plans or RAPs are three phase plans that aim to protect and restore Areas of Concern.
 Canada and the United States work together with conservation authorities, municipalities, Aboriginal communities, environmental groups, industry, special interest groups, and others to develop and implement the plans.
 The St. Marys River RAP partners have committed themselves to develop a RAP aimed at restoring BUIs in the watershed.

 Preferred remedial options will identify: